No one wakes up one day and is instantly an expert in anything.

-First-timers should devote plenty of time on education in not just property but also they need to understand the world of finance, tax and the economy.
+First-timers should devote plenty of time to education, not just property but also they need to understand the world of finance, tax and the economy.

-The smartest novices also start developing a team of experts whose knowledge and experience that can tap into, which will ultimately mean superior asset and location selection as well less chance of failure.
+The smartest novices also start developing a team of experts whose knowledge and experience they can tap into, which will ultimately mean superior asset and location selection as well as less chance of failure.